mehmetyektacelikcelik-byte/snakegamebeta/README.md

-# snakegamebeta
-game is beta
+run is main and thank you for download